 Dues are comparable.
 Specific information is provided during recruitment.

 Events and Philanthropies

 The Sigma Kappa Zeta Chapter proudly supports five philanthropies: the Sigma Kappa Foundation, Inherit the Earth, Gerontology, the Maine Seacoast Mission, and the Alzheimer’s Association.

 During the fall semester, we attend the annual Walk to End Alzheimer’s on the National Mall to raise money and show support for Alzheimer’s care and research.
 We also hold two philanthropy events Ultraviolet Days and Sigmalympics.
-In the fall we host Ultraviolet Days, where we raise money through a weekly competition between fraternities on campus.
+In the fall we host Ultraviolet Days, where we raise money through a weekly competition between the Greek community on campus.
 The events include a fundraiser at a nearby restaurant, penny wars, and a dodgeball tournament.
 All the money that we raise is dedicated to Alzheimer’s care and research.

 We are so proud be one of the only sororities on campus at The George Washington University to host two major philanthropy events, one in the fall and one in the spring.
 It demonstrates how important service is to our sisterhood.